DerekCresswell/GameDesign11/2 Dice Game/5 Loops.md

 ## Loops

-We've already seen functions in our code and how they hold blocks of code so we can reuse them.\
+We've already seen functions in our code and how they hold blocks of code that we can reuse.\
 Functions aren't always the best fit for our problems though.
-Lot's of the time a loop better suits our needs.
+Lots of the time a loop better suits our needs.
 Let's go over the two main types of loops we will use.

 ### For Loops